powdr-labs/powdr/README.md

 ### Notes on Efficiency

-Currently, the code is extremely wasteful.
+Currently, the code is quite wasteful.
 It generates many unnecessary columns.
 The idea is to first see if automatic witness generation is possible in general.
 If this is confirmed, various optimizer stages will be built to reduce the column (and row) count automatically.